 Yerba Mate is a panacea of goodness!
 Full of minerals like zinc, potassium and iron and vitamins B1, B 2 and C, it makes a nutritious beverage.
 It also contains saponins: these decrease blood lipids, lower blood glucose response, decrease cancer risk, and are commonly found in adaptogenic herbs.

-Mate is anti-inflammatory and full of antioxidants (with an ORAC level of 1700!), it stimulates immune cells, relieves pain, cleanses the bloodstream and stimulates bile flow.
+Mate is anti-inflammatory and full of antioxidants (with an ORAC level of 1700!), it stimulates immune cells, relieves pain and stimulates bile flow.

 It is used for allergies, arthritis, toning the nervous system, appetite control, stimulating the mind, enhancing the memory, and increasing energy.
 The antioxidants act to prevent early ageing, cell death, and DNA damage.